Nightmare1984/Geo-Terrain3D/README.md

 ## Credit
-Credit Goes To The Dev's That Worked hard On The Code For Terrain3D That This Is Based On
+Credit Goes To The Dev's That Worked hard On The Code For Terrain3D That This Fork Is Based On

 |||
 |--|--|